-As we mentioned, a large portion of vacuums can be reused, making them ideal candidates for recycling centers.
+As we mentioned, many vacuums can be reused, making them ideal candidates for recycling centers.
 Cords, hoses, body housing, and plastic parts can all be recuperated.
 You’ll find shampoo bottles or traffic cones made of plastic parts from vacuums.

-If you’re not sure in which bin to place your device, onsite staff should be able to assist you.
+If you’re not sure in which bin to place your device, onsite staff can assist you.
 However, some centers have limitations on what they’re able to receive.
 So, we recommend checking their website and contacting them before heading to your nearest center.

 2. Scrap Yards

 Depending on the type of metal, you can expect to receive a few cents to a few dollars per pound.
 It may not be much, but you might get a free coffee out of it.
-They, however, may only take metallic parts, so you’d still have to find a way to recycle the other components.
+However, they may only take metallic parts, so you’d still have to find a way to recycle the other components.

 3. Electronic Stores

-By offering recycling options, a few major electronic stores are doing their best to positively impact e-waste management.
-Some of them even offer a rebate or credit when giving your old device back (11).
+By offering recycling options, a few major electronic stores are doing their best to impact e-waste management positively.
+Some even offer a rebate or credit when giving your old device back (10).

 4. Sell Parts

 Don’t expect much, though — for example, a stair tool might go for just a few dollars.
 But when you’re on a budget, anything helps.
-Besides, other parts, like vacuum belts from older models can be difficult to find and are often in high demand.
+Besides, other parts like vacuum belts from older models can be challenging to find and are often in high demand.